sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 - Undefined is a 'Falsy' value

 <h4>Functions</h4>
+- 'function a(){}' is essentially shorthand for 'var a = function a(){}'; though will cause different results based on the difference between Function & Variable Hoisting.
+See http://jsfiddle.net/sjmcpherso/qHBUY/
 - The Arguments Object - is a system object resembling an array for accessing the variables past to an function.
 It has the length property but no Array methods i.e

 ```javascript